beginning of content

 If you have a mole, avoid scratching or picking it — keeping children's fingernails short and trimmed may help stop them scratching their moles.

-If your mole is in a vulnerable area where it could be knocked or scraped against something, you should try to protect it.
+If your mole is in a place where it could be knocked or scratched, you should try to protect it.

-Most skin spots that look like moles do no need to be removed.
-Your doctor may recommend you have a mole removed if it is larger than usual or if it looks like it may be cancerous.
+Your doctor may recommend you have a mole removed if it has grown quickly or if it looks suspicious for cancer.

-If you need to have a mole removed, the doctor will give you a local anaesthetic to numb the area. they will then cut or shave the mole off with a surgical blade or use a hollow tube with a sharp end (punch device) to remove the mole.
+If you need to have a mole removed, your doctor will give you a local anaesthetic to numb the area.
+They will then cut or shave the mole off with a surgical blade or use a hollow tube with a sharp end (punch device) to remove the mole.

 You may have stitches to the area and a dressing to cover the wound and keep it clean until your skin heals.